wp-plugins/my-calendar/trunk/readme.txt

 == Upgrade Notice ==

-= 2.2.0 =
+= 2.2.8 =
-Lots of new features and bug fixes; check out the changelog!
+Bug fixes and loads of new filters and actions for developers.